Travel Advisory for Republic of Ecuador

 Do

-- Always ask permission before taking photographs of indigenous communities.
+- Ask permission before taking photos of people, especially in rural communities.

 Don't